vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 However, the Pāṇḍava family settling in Śrīpura soon proved to be a cuckoo in the nest, since either Indrabala himself, or his eldest son, Nannarāja I,

 usurped the throne of Kosala.
-47 That the Pāṇḍuvam

-. śa did not completely
+47 That the Pāṇḍuvaṁśa did not completely

 45 Cf. Mirashi in Studies I, 240.